GentritIbishi/FromExcelToAPI/README.md

 > > > "Phone Number" column has been changed, then it updates that row with the last modification.

-> > > If it turns out that the row has not been modified then it does not insert it into the base dates as a duplicate.
+> > > If it turns out that the row has not been modified then it does not insert it into the database as a duplicate.

 > If it does not exist on the database